 Start with short trips and gradually increase the distance over time or increase the number of days you walk together.
 Choose a day or time to walk regularly once a week.

 When your family is comfortable to start traveling longer distances, talk about active transport.
 Travel time is a great way to get those extra minutes of exercise in every day.

-To learn more about how to get the whole family active, check out Bicycle Network and Ride2School’s ‘Get Kids Riding Guide’ which has loads of information on cycling including equipment, teaching kids how to ride, and where and how to ride safely.
+To learn more about how to get the whole family active, check out this parent's guide from Bicycle Network and Ride2School which has loads of information on cycling including equipment, teaching kids how to ride, and where and how to ride safely.
 You’ll be making tracks as a family in no time!